Semantic Data Representation for Explainable Windows Malware Detection Models: Case Study

 \item Handling larger datasets is particularly challenging.
 A 10\,k dataset may be processed by increasing the computational time to the order of days (at least with the less memory-demanding parallel algorithms), but moving to 50--100\,k is hardly as simple.
 A possible approach may be to partition the inputs (e.g., by a deeper domain analysis or by clustering), and then evaluate and recombine the learned expressions.
+Improving the quality of the datasets by sample balancing and pre-filtering may enable to improve accuracies of the learned expressions, at least to certain extent, even without necessarily increasing the dataset size.
 Another approach would be to learn less expressive concepts in tractable DLs by systems such as SPELL \citep{SPELL}.
 This will require jointly investigating if the learned expressions are sufficiently expressive to discriminate the sample, as well as their usefulness for malware experts. \item Malware datasets contain a significant number of numeric values.
 Applying fuzzy concept learners \citep{straccia2015pfoil,cardillo2022fuzzyOWLboost,cardillo2023PN-OWL} or DL-Learner's data property-handling capabilities on such data might help to improve the accuracy. \end{itemize}